Vomiting and diarrhoea in cats

 Ensure that your cat is wormed frequently.
 Roundworms are extremely common in kittens.
 Follow the link to our article on kitten care.
 Kittens can be infected through the mother’s milk.
 It should be assumed that all kittens are infected and therefore worming should be started at a young age.
 We recommend treating your kitten for roundworms every 2 weeks, from 3 weeks of age until 12 weeks of age, and then monthly until 6 months of age.
 A regular worming program to suit your cat as an adult should then be discussed with your vet.
 Tapeworms are usually only a problem in older cats.
 Kittens with fleas should be treated for tapeworms, as fleas can transmit tapeworm larvae.
 We recommend treating adult cats (over the age of 6 months) every 1 to 3 months with a product that is effective against both tapeworms and roundworms.
 Ask your vet or make an appointment with one of the FirstVet vets to discuss worming your kitten or cat.

-When is it time to visit a vet?
+When is it time to visit your vet?

 If you notice any of the following clinical signs then your cat should be seen by a veterinarian: